bhanugandham/BactGenomePipeline/README.md

 - **FASTQ** file: Raw nanopore sequencing data (e.g., `SRR30810013.fastq.gz`).

 ### Note:
-The `data/` folder initially contains only an empty file.
+The `data/` folder in this repo contains only an empty/placeholder file.
 To successfully run the pipeline:

 1. Add the FASTQ files (compressed in `.fastq.gz` format) to the `data/` folder.
 2. Update the `config.yaml` file to include the respective sample prefix under the `samples` field.